bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-21-segwit-testnet.md

 ## Bitcoin Core Ecosystem

 There is broad excitement and anticipation as far as what providers and other exchange operators will create with the fundamental developments and innovations included in this release.
-So far, the [most popular wallets][segwit_adoption] and supporting libraries have stated they will support segwit including Ledger, Trezor, Electrum, and Bitgo.
+So far, the most popular wallets and supporting libraries have stated they will support segwit including Ledger, Trezor, Electrum, and Bitgo.
 Additionally, work on numerous other libraries such as bitcoinj, bitcoinjs, pycoin and bitcore has already begun.

 A faucet is available for "segnet" coins [here](https://segwit.greenaddress.it/faucet/).